mvglasow/unison-wiki/Downloading-Unison.md

   - macOS is built on macOS 10.15 with a target of 10.6, and will likely work correctly on earlier versions.
   - Windows is built with mingw, and will likely work on Windows 7 and up.

+Most (all?) of these artifacts contain not only the unison executable but also the manual.

 Note that there are no binaries for most operating systems, and no binaries for most CPU architectures.
 Binaries are limited to a small number of OS/CPU combinations, based on what github offers.

 See also [CI-built binary installation instructions](https://github.com/bcpierce00/unison/wiki/CI-Binary-instructions).